Integrative Psychiatry

 What is integrative psychiatry?

 Integrative psychiatry is a holistic form of treatment.
-In this discipline, clients are looked at as a whole instead of in parts.
-It can involve conventional methods, such as prescribing medications, but can also involve personalized and complementary support methods.
-Integrative psychiatry posits different situations where a person may benefit from a unique form of treatment.
+In this discipline of integrative medicine, clients are looked at as a whole instead of in parts.
+Holistic psychiatry can involve conventional methods, such as prescribing medications, but can also involve personalized and complementary support methods.
+Integrative health and psychiatry posit different situations where a person may benefit from a unique form of treatment.

 Treatments used